Elsapro/wikijs/employment/resume-writing-guidelines.md

 	**EXAMPLE:**  Sales strategist with the vision to determine optimal product / services solutions, acquire and develop new business, and successfully penetrate new markets.

+# Accomplishment Statements
+> Accomplishment: - An action taken which results in a measurable and beneficial outcome.